An Integrated Framework of Prompt Engineering and Multidimensional Knowledge Graphs for Legal Dispute Analysis: Experiments and Evaluation of Legal Dispute Analysis

 \subsection{Experimental Setup}

-To evaluate the framework proposed in this research, we conducted experiments on multiple datasets with different scales and characteristics.
-For the main performance evaluation (Tables 1-3), we used the COLIEE legal question answering dataset and selected 100 question-answer pairs from classic legal cases across multiple jurisdictions as our primary test set.
-These 100 cases cover intellectual property, contract law, and tort law domains, providing a balanced representation of legal dispute types.
+To evaluate the framework proposed in this research, the COLIEE legal question answering dataset and classic legal cases from important courts in multiple countries were selected as evaluation benchmarks.
+These precedents cover multiple legal domains including intellectual property, contract law, and tort law, from which 100 pairs of question-answer pairs related to legal disputes were randomly selected as the test set~\cite{Chalkidis2022}.
+The experiment employed two representative large language models, DeepSeek-R1-Distill-Qwen-32B and Qwen/QwQ-32B, with three control configurations designed:

-For the cross-dataset generalization evaluation (Section 4.2.4), we expanded our testing to three additional datasets: (1) the complete COLIEE Legal QA Dataset with 100 cases, (2) LegalQA-Chinese with 200 cases for cross-linguistic evaluation, and (3) CONTRACT-NLI with 150 contract dispute cases for domain-specific assessment.
-This multi-dataset approach allows us to evaluate both the core performance of our framework and its generalization capabilities across different legal systems, languages, and specialized domains.